About Britain By Car

 Britain By Car is primarily a social history, and is relatively non-technical.
 Although there is some engineering detail, it is designed to be read in a way that is easily understood by the interested, but non-specialist reader.

 Most of the articles on this site contain references to further reading.
-These are commonly owners’ clubs, enthusiasts’ websites, or books that I have used in research.
+These are commonly owners’ clubs, enthusiasts’ websites, or books used in research.

 Another more general, but very useful source is Grace’s Guide, www.gracesguide.co.uk, a huge store of historical information tracing the individuals and companies that make up the manufacturing and engineering history of Britain.

-More currently, www.britishmotormuseums.com, provides an up-to-date record of British museums with exhibits of motoring or general transport interest.
+More currently,www.aronline.co.uk, is a fascinating and encyclopaedic source of reference on British cars produced from the late 1950s onwards.
+If you are interested in car-related museums, www.britishmotormuseums.com, provides an up-to-date record of British museums with exhibits of motoring or general transport interest.

 One attraction of looking at motoring history through places is that there are so many interesting things to write about: the past and present locations of famous (and not so famous) manufacturers, the many places throughout Britain with links to motor sport, plus buildings, roads and other structures with a place in motoring history.